Nicolab/crystal-dbx/guide/orm/relationships.md

 # Relationships

+> The _relation_ system is a feature in an alpha stage.
 > TODO: This doc should be completed with more details and examples.

 Database tables are often related to one another.
 For example, a blog post may have many comments.